Jon Stewart returned to 'The Daily Show' | Entertainment - ExBulletin

 “I used to work here when the budget wasn’t that big a few years ago,” joked Stewart, which made Wood quip, “The Daily Show had a white host?”

-“The Daily Show” has had a weekly host rotation since former host Trevor Noah left in December.
+“The Daily SHow” has had a weekly guest rotation since former host Trevor Noah left in December.

 The-CNN-Wire